Fox News fined $1 million for sex harassment and retaliation

 “If people would dare to break the law and discriminate or harass people, there will be stiff penalties they would have to pay,” said Carmelyn Malalis, chairwoman of the city Commission on Human Rights.

 Fox has characterized the cases as the product of a previous regime and said the network has cleaned up its act under the leadership of Suzanne Scott, current CEO of Fox News Media.
-Because the commission would not say who it spoke to as part of its investigation, it could not be determined whether any of the cases came after Scott took over in 2018.
+The commission said it did not interview anyone who came forward after Scott took over in 2018.

 “We are pleased to reach an amicable resolution of this legacy matter,” Fox said in a statement.
 “Fox News Media has already been in full compliance across the board, but cooperated with the New York City Commission on Human Rights to continue enacting extensive preventive measures against all forms of discrimination and harassment.”